Primerica (NYSE:PRI) PT Raised to $188.00

-Primerica (NYSE:PRI) had its target price boosted by investment analysts at Truist Securities from $165.00 to $188.00 in a report issued on Tuesday, Benzinga reports.
-The brokerage currently has a “buy” rating on the financial services provider’s stock.
-Truist Securities’ target price would suggest a potential upside of 18.75% from the stock’s current price.
+Primerica (NYSE:PRI) had its target price boosted by investment analysts at Truist from $165.00 to $188.00 in a research report issued to clients and investors on Tuesday, The Fly reports.
+Truist’s price objective would suggest a potential upside of 16.72% from the stock’s previous close.

-Several other equities research analysts have also commented on PRI.
-Citigroup boosted their price objective on Primerica from $130.00 to $140.00 in a research note on Wednesday, March 31st.
-Zacks Investment Research lowered shares of Primerica from a “buy” rating to a “hold” rating in a report on Tuesday, April 13th.
-Truist lifted their target price on shares of Primerica from $155.00 to $165.00 in a research note on Monday, January 25th.
-Finally, Morgan Stanley increased their price target on shares of Primerica from $160.00 to $165.00 and gave the company an “overweight” rating in a research note on Thursday, April 1st.
-One equities research analyst has rated the stock with a hold rating and four have assigned a buy rating to the company.
-Primerica has an average rating of “Buy” and a consensus price target of $161.57.
+PRI has been the subject of a number of other reports.
+Truist Securities raised their price target on Primerica from $165.00 to $188.00 and gave the company a “buy” rating in a report on Tuesday.
+Morgan Stanley boosted their price objective on shares of Primerica from $160.00 to $165.00 and gave the company an “overweight” rating in a research report on Thursday, April 1st.
+Zacks Investment Research cut Primerica from a “buy” rating to a “hold” rating in a research note on Tuesday, April 13th.
+Finally, Citigroup raised their price target on Primerica from $130.00 to $140.00 in a research report on Wednesday, March 31st.
+One equities research analyst has rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
+The company presently has a consensus rating of “Buy” and an average price target of $164.86.

-In related news, CEO Glenn J. Williams sold 3,000 shares of the company’s stock in a transaction that occurred on Wednesday, February 17th.
-The stock was sold at an average price of $142.83, for a total value of $428,490.00.
-Following the completion of the transaction, the chief executive officer now directly owns 59,643 shares of the company’s stock, valued at $8,518,809.69.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+In related news, CEO Glenn J. Williams sold 3,000 shares of the company’s stock in a transaction on Wednesday, February 17th.
+The shares were sold at an average price of $142.83, for a total transaction of $428,490.00.
+Following the sale, the chief executive officer now owns 59,643 shares of the company’s stock, valued at $8,518,809.69.
+The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
 Corporate insiders own 0.90% of the company’s stock.

-Several hedge funds have recently bought and sold shares of the company.
-Kestra Private Wealth Services LLC boosted its holdings in shares of Primerica by 3.7% in the fourth quarter.
-Kestra Private Wealth Services LLC now owns 2,446 shares of the financial services provider’s stock valued at $327,000 after acquiring an additional 87 shares during the period.
-Profund Advisors LLC lifted its holdings in shares of Primerica by 3.0% during the fourth quarter.
-Profund Advisors LLC now owns 3,185 shares of the financial services provider’s stock worth $427,000 after purchasing an additional 93 shares during the period.
-Crossmark Global Holdings Inc. lifted its holdings in shares of Primerica by 2.1% during the first quarter.
-Crossmark Global Holdings Inc. now owns 4,800 shares of the financial services provider’s stock worth $710,000 after purchasing an additional 100 shares during the period.
-AMI Asset Management Corp lifted its holdings in shares of Primerica by 0.3% during the first quarter.
-AMI Asset Management Corp now owns 50,830 shares of the financial services provider’s stock worth $7,514,000 after purchasing an additional 170 shares during the period.
-Finally, WCM Investment Management LLC lifted its holdings in shares of Primerica by 0.3% during the fourth quarter.
-WCM Investment Management LLC now owns 65,838 shares of the financial services provider’s stock worth $8,818,000 after purchasing an additional 188 shares during the period.
-89.00% of the stock is owned by institutional investors and hedge funds.
+A number of hedge funds and other institutional investors have recently made changes to their positions in PRI.
+Harvest Fund Management Co.
+Ltd acquired a new position in Primerica in the 4th quarter worth approximately $49,000.
+Wolff Wiese Magana LLC acquired a new stake in shares of Primerica during the 4th quarter worth approximately $67,000.
+CI Investments Inc. raised its position in Primerica by 473.8% in the fourth quarter.
+CI Investments Inc. now owns 809 shares of the financial services provider’s stock valued at $108,000 after purchasing an additional 668 shares during the period.
+Sowell Financial Services LLC lifted its position in Primerica by 74.4% in the fourth quarter.
+Sowell Financial Services LLC now owns 1,013 shares of the financial services provider’s stock valued at $136,000 after buying an additional 432 shares during the last quarter.
+Finally, First Mercantile Trust Co. boosted its position in shares of Primerica by 46.3% during the fourth quarter.
+First Mercantile Trust Co. now owns 1,346 shares of the financial services provider’s stock worth $181,000 after buying an additional 426 shares during the period.
+89.00% of the stock is currently owned by institutional investors and hedge funds.

 Primerica, Inc, together with its subsidiaries, provides financial products to middle-income households in the United States and Canada.
 The company operates in three segments: Term Life Insurance; Investment and Savings Products; and Corporate and Other Distributed Products.
 It underwrites individual term life insurance products.